trankov/pytermcss/readme.md

 print(b) # The value has been changed after call.
 ```

 This behavior is a bit of a Zen violation _(There should be one-- and preferably only one --obvious way to do it)_.
 You can change `text` property both by calling and by assigning.
-Alternatively, you can simply apply the style to a random string without changing the value of `text`.

-Different approaches can be useful depending on the use.
+But different approaches can be useful depending on the use.
 Only the same method cannot be equally suitable for fast scripting, prototyping or complex projects.
 Just keep to some unified way when you design your application.

 ### Applying styles to predefined strings

 Sometimes you need the same style for different strings.
 But sometimes you need to print the same text in different styles.
 You can reassign the style template as so as you reassign the text.

 Before you can assign a new style at the object, you must clear the previous one.
-To do this, include the `clear()` method in your chain.
+To do this, include `clear()` method in your chain.

 ```python
 >>> text = css.style(' some text ')